Danny Torrance

-Daniel Anthony Torrance, also known as Doc, Danny and later Doctor Sleep, is a fictional character who first appears in the 1977 novel The Shining by Stephen King as a child with psychic powers called "the shining".
+Daniel Anthony "Danny" Torrance is a fictional character who first appears in the 1977 novel The Shining by Stephen King as a child with psychic powers called "the shining".
 His parents are father Jack Torrance and mother Wendy Torrance.
-The character was portrayed in the 1980 film adaptation The Shining by Danny Lloyd and by Courtland Mead in the 1997 television miniseries The Shining.
+The character was portrayed by Danny Lloyd in the 1980 film adaptation The Shining and by Courtland Mead in the 1997 television miniseries The Shining.

 In 2013, Stephen King released the novel Doctor Sleep, a sequel to the 1977 novel that features an adult Dan Torrance as the protagonist.
-Warner Bros.
-Pictures produced a film adaptation of the novel with actor Ewan McGregor playing the adult Dan Torrance.
-The film was released in November 2019.
+In 2019, Warner Bros.
+Pictures released the film Doctor Sleep with actor Ewan McGregor playing the adult Dan Torrance.

 Fictional history

 The Shining

 Danny Torrance is introduced in The Shining as the five-year-old son of Jack and Wendy Torrance.
-He has psychic powers that fellow psychic Dick Halloran calls “shining” – he can read people’s thoughts, communicate telepathically with others who “shine”, and has frequent, frightening prophetic visions.
-He receives these messages and visions from a supernatural entity he calls “Tony” that only he can see; his parents believe that “Tony” is merely his imaginary friend.
+He has psychic powers that fellow psychic Dick Hallorann calls "shining" – he can read people's thoughts, communicate telepathically with others who "shine", and has frequent, frightening prophetic visions.
+He receives these messages and visions from a supernatural entity he calls "Tony" that only he can see; his parents believe that "Tony" is merely his imaginary friend.

 Danny has a difficult relationship with Jack, an alcoholic prone to fits of violent anger.
-During one such drunken rage, Jack snaps the boy’s arm.
+During one such drunken rage, Jack snaps the boy's arm.
 Horrified, Jack quits drinking and tries to be a better parent, hoping to mend their relationship during the five months they are to be living at the Overlook Hotel as caretakers.
-As Jack falls under the Overlook’s control, however, he grows increasingly unstable, and Danny comes to fear him.
+As Jack falls under the Overlook's control, however, he grows increasingly unstable, and Danny comes to fear him.

-At the Overlook, Danny meets head cook Dick Halloran, who also “shines”.
-The two sense their connection instantly, and Halloran tells Danny to reach out to him with his “shine” if he needs help.
+At the Overlook, Danny meets head cook Dick Hallorann, who also "shines".
+The two sense their connection instantly, and Hallorann tells Danny to reach out to him with his "shine" if he needs help.

 While living at the Overlook, Danny experiences terrifying visions of the various evil spirits that inhabit the place, including a desiccated old woman who tries to choke him.
-He also experiences visions of the word “redrum” – “murder” spelled backwards.
+He also experiences visions of the word "redrum" – "murder" spelled backwards.

-When the Overlook possesses Jack completely, Danny calls for Dick Halloran’s help and a possessed Jack attacks Danny and Wendy (and later Dick Halloran, having come to Danny’s aid) with a roque mallet, severely injuring both adults but failing to harm Danny.
+When the Overlook possesses Jack completely, Danny calls for Dick Hallorann's help and a possessed Jack attacks Danny and Wendy (and later Dick Hallorann, having come to Danny's aid) with a roque mallet, severely injuring both adults but failing to harm Danny.
 Jack tries to kill Danny, but his love for his son breaks through long enough that Jack allows him to escape.
-Moments later, Jack causes the hotel’s boiler to explode, destroying the hotel and himself.
+Moments later, Jack causes the hotel's boiler to explode, destroying the hotel and himself.
 His spirit remains with Danny, however, and the boy sees a brief vision of his father years later as he graduates from high school.